When the ‘winds of change’ are blowing – most batten down the hatches to protect themselves. Some hoist the sails and take advantage of the change.

 The French government decided that the best way to respond to the demographic imbalances was to raise the retirement age and therein the number of years of contributions to the state-run system needed to receive a full pension.
 The new government policy increases the standard retirement age to 62 years from its current 60 and will raise the age of entitlement to a full pension to 67.
 This change will be phased in from now until 2018 with a four-month increase in the legal retirement age per year.
 The reforms will require both men and women to have paid social security contributions for a minimum of 41.5 years, instead of the current 40, in order to qualify for a full pension.
 The objective is thus to have the contribution term increase in line with the rise in life expectancy so that the ratio of ‘period of pension payment’ to the ‘working period’ remains constant.

 Far away fields are not necessarily green

 It is up to each individual country to decide which system is most suitable for its people, and how the system should be structured to cope with the changing demographic background and economic situation.
-There is always a trade off when reforming current systems between the prevention of pensioner poverty, and the ability of a state to honor the promises they make.
+There is always a trade-off when reforming current systems between the prevention of pensioner poverty, and the ability of a state to honour the promises they make.